25,900available jobs every year

-Medical Laboratory Science—BS
+Medical Laboratory Science

-An Established Program
+An Established Program - and Still Growing!

-Medical Laboratory Scientists are in demand, and Michigan Tech graduates are often at the front of the line.
+There is a critical shortage of Medical Laboratory Scientists nationwide, and with 100% job placement after graduation, Michigan Tech alumni are at the front of the line.
 That's because here, you learn by doing.
-You have the opportunity to work in cutting-edge labs and tackle high-level research projects alongside professors who are among the best in their field.
-You'll also benefit from small class sizes (the average is about 30 students), personal advising, and one-on-one faculty interaction.
+At Michigan Tech, you have the opportunity to work in cutting-edge labs and tackle high-level research projects alongside professors who are among the best in their field.
+You'll also benefit from small class sizes (average 20 students), personal advising, and one-on-one faculty interaction.

 All graduates of the Medical Laboratory Science (MLS) Degree Program will: